TWICKENHAM ROWING CLUB BYLAWS

 -

-No Subletting: Racks cannot be "sublet" or lent without the express written consent of the Executive Committee.
+No Subletting: Racks cannot be "sublet" or loaned out without the express written consent of the Executive Committee.

 -